shelavalepallavi/icons-hover/README.md

-# 🎨 Icons Hover Effects Website
+# 🎨 Icons Hover Effects

 A creative and interactive web page showcasing **hover effects on icons** using only **HTML** and **CSS**.
 Perfect for portfolios, landing pages, and any project that needs animated icons to grab user attention!